Tang-Li-Jen/Power-outage-prediction-competition/README.md

 3. **Rainfall**
 4. **Utility Pole**
 ### Modeling
 Power outages didn't happen all the times in villages, so we had to deal with this imbalance data problem carefully.
-We used **stratified cross-validation** method to balance the data(the percentage of villages suffering power outages) in each validation set.
+We used **random forest regressor** with **stratified cross-validation** method to balance the data(the percentage of villages suffering power outages) in each validation set and learn the hyper-parameter well.
 ## Result
 We are team **下次再加油** and got 6th prize in leaderboard
 ![image](https://github.com/Tang-Li-Jen/Power-outage-prediction-competition/blob/master/images/rank.PNG)